2000 German Grand Prix: Race

 Racing resumed on lap 29 when the safety car entered the pit lane.
 Trulli was immediately put under pressure by Barrichello and resisted his attempts to pass him.
 On lap 30, Ralf Schumacher spun at the Jim Clark chicane, forcing Verstappen wide.
 Later, on the approach to the Ayrton Senna chicane, Diniz made a mistake under braking as he attempted to pass Alesi and went across him at high speed.
 Alesi crashed into the barrier at high speed, removing his car's left-hand side wheels.
+He was subjected to multiple 360 degrees.
 Diniz's car was not damaged.
 Alesi suffered from abdominal pains, dizziness and vomiting.
 Officials again deployed the safety car as carbon fibre was scattered across the grass and needed removing by marshals.
 The safety car was withdrawn at the end of the 31st lap, and the race resumed with Häkkinen leading.

 Salo avoided colliding with the slow to react Wurz on the start/finish straight, sending Wurz spinning onto the grass.
 Although Wurz's car stopped at the side of the track with a gearbox jam, marshals were able to move it away and racing continued without the need for a third safety car period due to the Hockenheimring's length.
-Light rain began to fall in the stadium on lap 32 and on other parts of the circuit a lap later.
+Light rain began to fall in the stadium on lap 32 and on other parts of the circuit a lap later, making the stadium section, the start/finish straight and turn one soggy.
 On the following lap, Button was the first driver to pit, and his Williams pit crew swapped his dry tyres for wets.
 With a failed engine and oil on the track on lap 34, Gené became the race's seventh retirement.
 The rain had intensified on that lap and became a downpour in the stadium section on lap 35.
-Villeneuve spun after making minor contact with teammate Zonta's rear exiting the first turn on that lap but continued racing.
+Villeneuve spun after making minor contact with teammate Zonta's rear exiting the first turn on that lap while the two were battling over seventh position but continued racing.